 He holds a degree in teaching English.
 His studies covered four years of studies in linguistics.
 Then he completed a six-month law course provided by the University of London, and also passed TOLES at its advanced level.
 In summary of more than 15 years of translations in law, he has written a book on legal English, duly proofread by a U.S. attorney and linguist, which was acknowledged by an Oxford Law Professor as "a masterly work".

-In 2017, he participated as speaker at the Bialystok Legal English Conference and as a keynote speaker at the Brno workshop of EULETA.
+In 2017, he participated as speaker at the Bialystok Legal English Conference and as a speaker at the Brno workshop of EULETA.

 Agnieszka A. Chojecka